roymartinezblanco/AWS-Email-Webhook/README.md

 ![](Documentation/ses.png) **SES**

 For SES I created a policy to limit who can send emails to this setup.
-In summary, we need to add a condition for the sender and in our example its the noreply@akamai.com.
+In summary, we need to add a condition for the sender, in our example it's noreply@akamai.com.
 [Full SES IAM Policy Example](Policies/ses.policy.json)

 ```json